SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/work-with-messages-and-templates.md

 ## Things to include in your corporate master template

-* Add your [company’s logo][4] at the top of the newsletter and link it to your website.
+* Add your [company's logo][4] at the top of the newsletter and link it to your website.

 * Add a link to display the message in a browser.
 If a person has problems viewing the message in his/her email program, they should get a link to display the mailing in a browser.
 All SuperOffice CRM templates come with a link that allows the recipient to open a mailing in a browser.